riki137/php-stream-ipc/README.md

 ## 🤝 Contributing

-I might be planning to add `amphp/byte-stream` support in the future.
+`amphp/byte-stream` support has not been tested enough.
 In the meantime, contributions are welcome!
 Please feel free to submit a Pull Request.

 I want to keep the library pretty thin, but extendable.
 If you have a use case that you think would be useful, please open an issue and I'll see what I can do.

+I am open to breaking changes if they are needed to make the library more flexible.

 ## 📄 License